aymenuxma/odin-recipes/README.md

 # Odin Recipes
-This repository is the first project from The Odin Project.
-Pretty basic but recap the lessons and refresh my memory on the  lessons of HTML.
+This repository is the first project from The Odin Project. the main concept is to  recap the lessons and refresh my memory on the  lessons